sreeram2001/Javascript-basics-note/Variables/Variable syntax.md

 Should be meaningful
 Cannot Begin with a number e.g 25variable
 Cannot have a space or hyphen(-)
+They are case-sensitive in Javascript

 Best Notation for variable names is using Camel Notation (e.g) let firstLast = 'tree';

+Declaring Multipe Variables => let ab = 'hi', bb = 'hello';